RickIsGone/tungsten/README.md

 - Libcurl
 - libarchive

+If you are on windows i'd suggest using [vcpkg](https://github.com/microsoft/vcpkg) to install the dependencies

 > [!IMPORTANT]
 > this project uses C++ modules, which are currently not supported by all compilers and CMake generators, so make sure
 > to use both a compiler and a CMake generator that supports modules